Recommended Websites for Cancer Information

-This commercial site can be searched by drug name, pill identifier, and supplements, and symptom checker and drug medical dictionary can be accessed.
+This commercial site can be searched by drug name, pill identifier, and supplements, and symptom checker; you can also access a drug medical dictionary.

 Cancer Care Ontario Drug Formulary

-CCO Drug Formulary is an online Cancer Drug and Regimen information only website, reflecting the choices of chemotherapy used across Ontario.
-Resources include monographs for healthcare professionals; drug regimens by disease site and for supportive care and symptom control; plus ancillary information.
+CCO Drug Formulary is an online Cancer Drug and Regimen information only website, reflecting the choices of chemotherapy used across Ontario, Canada.
+Resources include monographs for healthcare professionals; drug regimens by disease and for supportive care and symptom control; plus ancillary information.

 Center for Biologics Evaluation and Research (CBER)

 This U.S. Food and Drug Administration (FDA) site contains information on research projects and product approval.
 Not all links are specific to cancer or oncology.